awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-salesforceconnectorprofileproperties.md

 # AWS::AppFlow::ConnectorProfile SalesforceConnectorProfileProperties<a name="aws-properties-appflow-connectorprofile-salesforceconnectorprofileproperties"></a>

- The `SalesforceConnectorProfileProperties` property type specifies the connector\-specific profile properties required when using Salesforce\.
+ The connector\-specific profile properties required when using Salesforce\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-salesforceconnectorprofileproperties-syntax"></a>